apihive/critiq/README.md

 * callback - (function) callback is call after validation process is done.
 	##### Callback Parameters
     * error - null if no error
-    * result - null if no error
+    * result - null if has error

 Below is an example
 ```javascript